Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Model

 \paragraph{Hidden State Extraction} Once the sequence is fully processed, the last hidden state $h_t$ of the LSTM model is extracted to be used in the final prediction step.

 where $\odot$ denotes element-wise multiplication.
 Finally, the hidden state $h_t$ is updated as:

 This ensures that the output at each step is a filtered representation of the current cell state.
-After processing the entire sequence, the final hidden state $h_t$ is extracted and passed into the next stage for classification.
+After processing the entire sequence, the final hidden state $h_t$ is extracted and passed to the next stage for classification.
+This process allows the model to capture long-term temporal dependencies while mitigating vanishing gradients.

-\subsection{Fully Connected Layer}
+\subsubsection{Fully Connected Layer}

-The fully connected layer maps output from the classical LSTM into the final output space, which consists of 4 logits, each corresponding to a possible class (Normal, Intercept-and-Resend Attack, PNS Attack, Trojan-Horse Attack).
+The fully connected layer maps the classical LSTM's output to the final output space, which consists of 4 logits, each corresponding to a possible class (Normal, Intercept-and-Resend Attack, PNS Attack, Trojan-Horse Attack).
 These logits are later transformed to class probabilities using a softmax function during evaluation.